LRNavin/big_data/Blog_post_lab2.md

 Figure 5: Cluster Performance Statistics - c4.8xlarge [20 nodes, 20 executors]
 ```

-Some important inferences from Fig- 5,
+Some important inferences using Ganglia, from Fig- 5,

 1. CPU utilization (Fig- 7a, 7b) : We see that the cluster utilizes only 70% of the CPU, but the cpu load is
     evenly distributed across all the 20 nodes.
 This is one place where an optimisation could be made.
 This